 , an English politician, Member of the Parliament for Devizes in 1679; Sir Francis Eyles, 1st Baronet

-(died 1716), Governor of the Bank...
-Another 104 words (7 lines of text) are included under the topic Early Eelles Notables in all our PDF Extended History products and printed products wherever possible.
+, a British financier.
+He served as a director of the Bank of...
+Another 77 words (6 lines of text) are included under the topic Early Eelles Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Eelles family to the New World and Oceana

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England

 at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Eelles were among these contributors, for they have been located in early North American records: John Eels who purchased land in New England